Art4v/canary-ai/README.md

 - **ChatWindow** — purple-themed AI chat interface with speech bubbles, circular avatars, auto-scroll to newest message, send-on-Enter, a `chat_plus.png` image button to reset the conversation, and a send button; opens from the Dock "Chat" button and renders inside the draggable/resizable `Window` shell
 - **Corner Launchers** — two expandable quick-access menus in the bottom-left and bottom-right corners of the viewport; each features a 48px puffy trigger button (`+` icon that rotates to `×` on expand), 5 section-colored toggle buttons matching the Dock's navigation, and a "Clear All" action to close every open window; menu items animate in with staggered GSAP scale+fade, open windows show an outline ring, and both launchers work independently
 - **Draggable & resizable window system** — generic `Window` shell component in `features/window/` with `useDrag` and `useResize` hooks; supports 8-direction resize handles, viewport-clamped dragging via the header bar, GSAP pop-in animation, per-section color theming via CSS custom properties, and a `closeIcon` prop for per-window custom close button images
+- **PortfolioWindow** — live portfolio dashboard that fetches real data from Supabase; displays a summary card (total value, cash reserve, capital invested), interactive Recharts line charts for each tracked ticker showing price history, and a holdings table listing current positions (ticker, quantity, avg buy price, estimated value); empty states shown when no stocks are tracked or no holdings exist
 - **Trades window** — opened/closed by the Trades dock button; contains a Buy/Sell toggle, empty content area, and a puffy 3D "Execute Order" button; wraps the generic Window shell with trades color tokens and a custom close icon PNG
 - **Modular feature folders** — scaffolded directories for `dock`, `portfolio`, `sky`, and `window` features